hash-davi/cpp-problems/README.md

 ## Problems in C++

-In this repo, I'll keep the problems I solve in c++ during my studying for programming olympiads and other competitions.
+In this repo, I'll keep the problems I solve using C++ during my studying for programming olympiads and other competitions.